rc19/osom/project_mindmap.md

 ### Summary of Findings

 Osom is a complex Android application with a clear purpose.
 It combines a custom launcher with powerful background services to create a context-aware user experience.
 The use of modern Android development tools and a well-defined architecture suggests a solid foundation.
-The core of the application lies in its ability to gather and process large amounts of data about user behavior to provide intelligent assistance.
+The core of the application lies in its ability to gather and process large amounts of data about user behavior to provide intelligent assistance through on-device AI.

-**Recent Major Enhancements:**
+**Key Current Features:**
+*   **On-Device AI Task Enhancement**: Uses MediaPipe GenAI with Gemma3-1B-IT model to transform accessibility text into meaningful task descriptions (requires ~600MB model file download)
+*   **Privacy-First Architecture**: Only monitors user-whitelisted applications, with all AI processing happening entirely on-device
 *   **Enhanced Permission System**: Comprehensive 4-step permission wizard ensuring all critical permissions are granted during onboarding
 *   **Robust Testing Infrastructure**: Extensive unit testing with Robolectric, Mockito, and comprehensive edge case coverage
 *   **AI-Assisted Development**: Structured development guidance (CLAUDE.md) tailored for AI/ML developers new to Android
 *   **Rule-based Nudge System**: Context-aware notification system with comprehensive action handling
-*   **Control Center**: User-controlled app monitoring with whitelisting capabilities
+*   **Control Center**: User-controlled app monitoring with whitelisting and AI feature toggles

 These additions provide users with better control, clearer permission understanding, and a more reliable, well-tested experience.
 The project demonstrates strong software engineering practices with comprehensive testing and structured development workflows.